 The Jones family

-Thank you for arranging the pizza for my family during the weekend of my mother’s passing.
-With so many family members visiting from out of state, the pizza was a blessing.
-We were all happy to be able to eat together at home without figuring out what to eat.
+#3 Thank you for arranging the pizza for my family during the weekend of my mother’s passing.
+The pizza was a blessing, with many family members visiting from out of state.
+We were happy to eat together at home without figuring out what to eat.
 Also, thank you for coming to the funeral.

-My family is thankful for the meals provided when my husband passed away.
-This has been a very difficult time for us.
-The children were glad to have some of their favorite comfort foods on hand.
+#4 My family is thankful for the meals provided when my husband passed away.
+This has been a tough time for us.
+The children were glad to have some of their favorite comfort foods.
 Your support has been a bright spot for all of us.

-The casseroles you provided for the meal after the funeral were great.
+#5 The casseroles you provided for the meal after the funeral were great.
 The enchilada and lasagna casseroles were big hits.
-Thank you for providing this comfort food.
+Thank you for giving us this comfort food.

-We are grateful for the food you provided for the family to have at the funeral home.
-The children enjoyed the snacks and we were happy to not have to be concerned about what they would be eating.
-Your kindness is very much appreciated.
+#6 We are grateful for the food you provided for the family at the funeral home.
+The children enjoyed the snacks, and we were happy not to be concerned about what they would be eating.
+So again, your kindness is very much appreciated.